The Average Real Estate Broker Salary in Each State

 Agents who are interested in becoming a real estate broker must take specific educational and licensure steps.

-Most states require real estate professionals to gain practical experience — usually two to three years as an agent — before applying to become a broker.
+Most states require real estate professionals to gain practical experience, usually two to three years as an agent, before applying to become a broker.
 After taking additional broker-specific classes, candidates must pass a broker’s licensing exam covering brokerage management, real estate laws, contracts, and property management topics.

-Essential skills and qualities for success
+What are the essential skills and qualities for success?

 Successful brokers combine technical knowledge with key interpersonal skills.
 Communication, negotiation, and problem-solving abilities are crucial in this career, as brokers work closely with clients and agents to manage complex transactions.